‘General Hospital’ Spoilers: Andrew Cain’s Shocking Backstory – Kim Nero Lied To Sonny, Carly, And P6

 Andrew Cain was a Navy Seal – and is Jason Morgan?

 The significant General Hospital spoilers tidbit that Kim dropped was that Drew was a Navy Seal.
 Once she left, Carly and Sonny said that explained why Drew had such great instincts.
-Those two are 100% certain that Billy Miller is Drew, as is P6 (Burton), but the new GH promo video casts some doubt on that reveal.
+Those two are 100 percent certain that Billy Miller is Drew, as is P6 (Burton), but the new GH promo video casts some doubt on that reveal.
 General Hospital promised a huge twist, and since the majority of fans see it as a foregone conclusion that Burton is Jason Morgan, they might be in for a big letdown.
-We’ll know Friday, say GH spoilers, and it could go either way.
+We’ll know Friday, according to GH spoilers, and it could go either way.

-You can read the full details here, but if you freeze the General Hospital spoilers promo (see below) at the second-second mark, you can see two sets of prints on the screen.
+You can read the full details here, but if you freeze the General Hospital spoilers promo (see below) at the right moment, you can see two sets of prints on the screen.
 One belongs to Andrew Cain and the other to Jason Morgan.
 The word “match” is emblazoned across them both.
 That means that Andrew and Jason are the same.
 But whose prints are Andrew Cain’s, is it Miller or Burton?
 Neither set of prints say Patient 6 or Jake Doe (the name under which Miller’s guy was first arrested).

 "How is this happening?" ????
 Kim recognizes Patient 6 on today's @GeneralHospital! —> https://t.co/SAqjYuxnCp #GH pic.twitter.com/UUOM7sDpch